Time and the Trickster

-"Last time I took tea from you it was drugged," Rose reminded him with a raised eyebrow.
+"Last time I took tea from you, it was drugged," Rose reminded him with a raised eyebrow.

 The Shopkeeper nodded and looked a little embarrassed.
-"That was an unusual circumstance Miss Tyler," he insisted.
+"That was an unusual circumstance, Miss Tyler," he insisted.
 "I would never harm you," he added with conviction.

 His tone surprised Rose and she found herself believing that there was at least some truth in his words, but she stayed in place.
-The Shopkeeper sighed, but nodded in understanding.
+The Shopkeeper sighed but nodded in understanding.
 A moment later there was a flash of light that disoriented Rose and forced her to blink several times.

-"Hello my dear."
+"Hello, my dear."
 Rose grimaced at the voice and found the White Guardian sitting in one of the chairs with a pleased smile on his face.
 "Rose," he greeted warmly.
 "I have a little errand for you."

 Rose remained calm as she studied the Guardian for a moment.
 He was dressed in a perfectly clean white suit that matched his neatly trimmed white hair and beard.
-His tie this time was a light blue color that matched the handkerchief in his pocket and the small flower that was pinned to his lapel.
+His tie this time was a light blue colour that matched the handkerchief in his pocket and the small flower that was pinned to his lapel.
 Nothing about him appeared threatening, but Rose knew that appearances were often very deceiving.

 "Hello Rose," the White Guardian greeted.
 He turned and accepted a cup of tea from the Shopkeeper.
 "Please sit down."